By Jen Mohorek:

 Take it from a new hire herself (yes, I’m writing this on my 4th day on the job).
 It’s not easy showing up to a brand new office and not having a clue who anyone is or what they’re like.
 How could I possibly start a conversation with someone without knowing if they’re an Apple or Android-user, or if they believe pineapple belongs on pizza?
 These seemingly stupid — yet real things — run across a new employee’s mind during their first week or two on the job.

-Shockingly enough, a whopping 61% of new hires report not receiving any training regarding company culture.
+Shockingly enough, a whopping 61% of new hires report not receiving any training regarding company culture according to a TalentLMS study.
 As HR managers, it’s essential to do everything it takes to make sure your new hire comes through the door on their first day feeling welcomed and becomes quickly acclimated to your team environment.
 Being the newbie of the group is awkward enough!
 But, by following these simple tricks, your newest addition to the team is sure to become comfortable in no time:

 1. Connect with your new hire online before their first day